 AMM Noise-3, Vibration Control Measures, describes BMPs that would be implemented to reduce vibration during construction to less than significant levels.
+There would be a less than significant impact to the Grandi building.

 c) No Impact

 The Project is not within the vicinity of a private airstrip or an airport land use plan.
 There would be no impact.